 Recommendations for Consumers

-However, consumers should understand that although non-magnetic many alloys used while making ornaments may contain metals that possess such properties; therefore, if purity is doubted, a magnet test might help reveal the truth behind doubts.
+However, consumers should understand that although non-magnetic, many alloys used while making ornaments may contain metals that possess such properties; therefore, if purity is doubted, a magnet test might help reveal the truth behind doubts.
 However, always refer to professional appraisals and accurate evaluations.

 In conclusion, knowledge about the magnetic attributes associated with gold helps differentiate between fake and original items, ensures their functionality alongside other technological devices, and maintains high standards within craft industries involved in the production process.